dharmafly/noodle/README.md

 quote_svg_right_pos: "49%"
 ```

 These attributes allow you to position these two elements on the page.
-The `quote_svg_right_transform` and `quote_svg_left_transform` allow you to flip or rotate these SVG elements.
+The quote_svg_right_transform and quote_svg_left_transform allow you to flip or rotate these SVG elements.

 Blocks of code in posts
 --------------------------

 Blocks of code can be added to posts using code block syntax within markdown posts.
 These are transformed to `<pre><code>` blocks by Jekyll.

-The code block syntax highlighting and editing depends on the browser and the screenwidth.
-The initial checks are made by `/javascript/main.js` and for lower IE browsers and smaller screen widths, `hijs.js` is loaded for syntax highlighting.
-In other cases ACE editor is loaded for syntax highlighting and code editing if required.
+The code block syntax highlighting and editing used on a site depends on the user's browser and the screenwidth.
+The initial checks are made by `/javascript/main.js` and for lower IE browsers and smaller screen widths, the lightweight `hijs.js` is loaded for syntax highlighting.
+In other cases ACE editor is loaded for syntax highlighting and code editing (if required).

 In both cases `/javascript/demo.js` is loaded to handle code execution, if required.